KarolKurzyna/BI-Projects/Financial Transactions Dataset Analytics in PowerBI/README.md

 - Average credit limits by brand,
 - Filtering by card type.

-Dataset after cleaning (column credit_limit changed from text to currency) covers transactions from 2010 to 2019.
+Dataset after basic cleaning in PowerQuerry (removed currency symbols, converted credit_limit column from text to numeric values) covers transactions from 2010 to 2019.

 This project is part of my BI learning process.